Constraints on the Scale Parameter of Regular Black Hole in Asymptotically Safe Gravity from Extreme Mass Ratio Inspirals: Introduction

 On the other hand, gravitational wave signals generated by EMRI systems formed by stellar-mass compact objects (CO) orbiting supermassive black holes at galactic centers will become one of the most promising sources for future space-based detectors (such as the Laser Interferometer Space Antenna (LISA) \cite{Danzmann:1997hm,LISA:2017pwj}, Taiji \cite{Hu:2017mde} and TianQin \cite{TianQin:2015yph}).
 Through precise detection of these gravitational waveforms, not only can a wealth of information about black hole spacetime structure be obtained and physical parameters measured more accurately (see e.g., \cite{Babak:2017tow,Berry:2019wgg,Fan:2020zhy,Zi:2021pdp}), but it also provides a real experimental platform for testing general relativity (see e.g., \cite{Shen:2025svs,Kumar:2024dql,Kumar:2024utz,Destounis:2021mqv}).
-Furthermore, EMRI have made significant progress in testing the no-hair theorem and constraining parameter ranges (see e.g., \cite{Ryan:1997hg,Barack:2006pq,Chua:2018yng,Zi:2025idv,DellaRocca:2024sda,Gair:2012nm,Zi:2021pdp,Kumar:2024our,Datta:2019euh,Meng:2024cnq,Zhao:2024exh,Niu:2019ywx,Zhang:2024csc,Tan:2024utr,Jiang:2021htl}).
-At the same time, by analyzing the modulation effects of matter distribution around supermassive black holes on gravitational waveforms, new pathways are provided for detecting black hole environments (see e.g., \cite{Barausse:2006vt,Barausse:2007dy,Yunes:2011ws,Barausse:2014tra,Zhang:2024ogc,Zhang:2024hrq,Hannuksela:2019vip,Zhang:2024ugv}).
-In particular, EMRI systems also have unique advantages in detecting quantum gravity effects.
-Small-mass bodies complete hundreds of thousands of orbital cycles in strong-field regions, significantly amplifying minute quantum effects through phase accumulation, thereby leaving characteristic imprints in the waveform (see e.g., \cite{Tu:2023xab,Liu:2024qci,Yang:2024lmj,Yang:2024cnd,Fu:2024cfk,Zi:2024jla,Liu:2024qci,Zi:2023qfk}).
-This detection precision far exceeds the range achievable by other weak-field gravitational experiments, making EMRIs unique astrophysical laboratories for probing the quantum geometric microstructure of spacetime.
+Furthermore, EMRIs have made significant progress in testing the no-hair theorem and constraining parameter ranges (see e.g., \cite{Ryan:1997hg,Barack:2006pq,Chua:2018yng,Zi:2025idv,DellaRocca:2024sda,Gair:2012nm,Zi:2021pdp,Kumar:2024our,Datta:2019euh,Meng:2024cnq,Zhao:2024exh,Niu:2019ywx,Zhang:2024csc,Tan:2024utr,Jiang:2021htl}).
+At the same time, through the analysis of modulation effects induced by matter distribution around supermassive black holes on gravitational wave waveforms, novel pathways for probing black hole environments (including dark matter) are provided (see e.g., \cite{Barausse:2006vt,Barausse:2007dy,Yunes:2011ws,Barausse:2014tra,Zhang:2024ogc,Zhang:2024hrq,Hannuksela:2019vip,Zhang:2024ugv,Cardoso:2022whc,Duque:2023seg,Rahman:2023sof,Destounis:2022obl}).
+In particular, EMRIs possess unique advantages in detecting quantum gravitational effects.
+Although quantum gravitational effects are extremely small within a single orbital period during the inspiral phase, the unique feature of EMRIs lies in the fact that small-mass objects typically undergo thousands to tens of thousands of orbital cycles during their inspiral process in the strong-field region.
+Through long-term accumulation during the inspiral phase, tiny quantum effects may be amplified through phase accumulation, ultimately leaving observable characteristic signatures in gravitational wave waveforms, which could potentially be detected by future space-based gravitational wave detectors.
+Related research on detecting quantum effects through EMRIs has been conducted in multiple studies (see e.g., \cite{Tu:2023xab,Liu:2024qci,Yang:2024lmj,Yang:2024cnd,Fu:2024cfk,Zi:2024jla,Zi:2023qfk}).
+This detection precision far exceeds the range achievable by other weak-field gravitational experiments, making EMRIs an important astrophysical platform for detecting quantum gravitational effects.